agraef/raptor7/README.md

 Note that the button labels on the Launchpad Pro and X do not really indicate the type of parameters the faders are bound to, so you'll have to consult the cheat sheet to find out what the actual controls are.
 The fader positions shown on the device will always reflect the current parameter values in the Raptor patch.
 If you're running multiple Raptor instances, that will be the values in the selected Raptor instance, or the values of the time master, if no Raptor instance is selected.
 The values are also updated live while switching instances, or if a value is changed in the patch (or via some other connected controller).

-**IMPORTANT:** In contrast to the other controllers, this device needs to be connected to its own MIDI port, port 3 or 4, on *both* input and output, so that the device is properly recognized by the driver.
+**IMPORTANT:** In contrast to most of the other controllers, this device needs to be connected to its own MIDI port, port 3 or 4, on *both* input and output, so that the device is properly recognized by the driver.
 Raptor reserves both ports 3 and 4 for use with the Launchpad, so that you can connect two different devices at the same time and have them work nicely together.
 This is necessary since the Launchpad driver needs to maintain a certain amount of state information about each device.
 It is possible to connect two or more devices *of the same model* to the same port, however, and have them operate in lockstep.
 But different models must *always* be connected to different ports.
 That's because there are some variations (or outright incompatibilities) of Novation's MIDI protocol for different models that the driver needs to accommodate.
 The driver will warn you at startup if it detects any such conflicts.
 In this case the conflicting models will have their session mode disabled, but you can still use them as standard MIDI controllers for MIDI note and CC input.

 #### Novation Launchkey